danielgblanco/danielgblanco.github.io/docs/blog/posts/platforms_are_for_engineers.md

       With an API design that decouples API interfaces from their SDK implementations, OpenTelemetry allows _Platform_ teams to configure data aggregation, processing and export, empowering service owners to directly rely on the API layer within their codebase.
-Learn more about this in [OpenTelemetry in 5 Minutes](/opentelemetry_in_five_minutes.md).
+Learn more about this in [OpenTelemetry in 5 Minutes](opentelemetry_in_five_minutes.md).

 When a skill gap is identified by _Platform_ teams, they can seek assistance from _Enabling_ teams, who will facilitate skill development but not take ownership of the task.
 Conversely, _Enabling_ teams can help identify gaps in tooling, and feed this information back to _Platform_ teams to evolve the platform offering.

 Known as [interaction modelling](https://teamtopologies.com/key-concepts-content/team-interaction-modeling-with-team-topologies), his concept is vital for aligning your team structures with your target architecture.
-Even if your organization isn't large enough to have separate _Platform_ and _Enabling_ teams, and one team covers both roles, clearly mapping out these interactions and ensuring everyone understands them can significantly improve outcomes.
+Even if your organisation isn't large enough to have separate _Platform_ and _Enabling_ teams, and one team covers both roles, clearly mapping out these interactions and ensuring everyone understands them can significantly improve outcomes.